conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 ![Create Application Instance API key](assets/create-app-api-key.png)

-2. Leave the CLI container
+1. Leave the CLI container:

 ````bash
 # You are in the CLI container
 / $ exit
 ````

-3. Open the `docker-compose.yml` again to swap in the **new value for `CDK_API_KEY`** and restart docker compose again
+1. Open the `docker-compose.yml` again to swap in the **new value for `CDK_API_KEY`** and restart docker compose again

 ````bash
 docker compose up -d
 ````

-4. When the container is restarted, step back in the CLI container
+1. When the container is restarted, step back in the CLI container

 ````bash
 docker compose exec -it conduktor-ctl /bin/sh
 ````

-With the CLI running using the **application instance API key** we can properly do the test.
-Now back to the example!
+With the CLI running using the **application instance API key**, we can properly do the test.
+Now back to the example.

-Earlier the central team setup the `generic-prod-topic-policy` (go checkout the file if you want to [here](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/topic-policies/generic-prod-topic-policy.yaml)), which specifies the following rules;
+Earlier, the central team set up the `generic-prod-topic-policy` ([check out the file](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/topic-policies/generic-prod-topic-policy.yaml) if needed), which specifies the following rules:

-- A `data-criticality` label must be provided, with one of the specified values
+- a `data-criticality` label must be provided with one of the specified values
-- Number of partitions must be in a certain range
+- the number of partitions must be in a certain range
-- Replication factor must be in a certain range
+- the replication factor must be in a certain range
-- Retention must be in a certain range
+- the retention must be in a certain range

 ```yaml
 policies: